gitter-badger/lutline/docs/index.md

 Parsing a command-line during run-time is supposed to be as simple as forwarding elements from ```argv``` to a dictionary-like structure.

-With *lutline* you achieve that by generating a look-up table and the robotic code to read it while looping through `argv`.
+With *lutline* you achieve that by antecipating all possible accepted inputs from your users, and generating the parser code to quickly loop through `argv`.

 The pattern customization available in *lutline* provides great versatility without compromising the efficiency of the generated parser code.

 # Documentation